Skip to main content

 To interact with a Lager Box, you’ll need its local IP or IP from your VPN.
 Once you have that, you can add it to your list of Lager Boxes and give it a name!

-You can add all of the Lager Boxes included in your plan using the command below and view your list of them using the following command.
+You can add all of your configured Lager Boxes using the command below and view your list of them using the following command.

 lager boxes